 Cheers and enjoy!

-- 1 batch homemade almond cream cheese (visit HERE for recipe)
+- 1 batch homemade almond cream cheese (link in instructions for recipe)

 - 1/2 yellow onion, finely chopped

 - 13.5 oz can quartered artichoke hearts, drained and roughly chopped

 - Sea salt and black pepper, to taste

 - Pinch of nutmeg